Bjeeeern/platform/README.md

 # platform

-This repository roughly contains the game-code and [my other repository](https://github.com/Bjeeeern/platform) contains the game-engine.
-The repository is named after the quite amazing [Handmade Hero](https://handmadehero.org/) web series which I am working my way through, learning how to make this stuff.
+This repository roughly contains the game-engine and [my other repository](https://github.com/Bjeeeern/handmade) contains the game-code for the "handmade" game built on-top.
+The idea is that I will re-use this repository for developing other applications down-the-road.
 Everything in both of the repositories is written by hand by me apart from a couple of functions in math.h that I will revisit once I start optimizing things.

-Below is an example of the engine loading and unloading entities as the camera move around.
-The world is an "as large as you want" hash mapping from world coordinates to blocks of entities.
-When entities move about they jump from block to block.
+The design follows the way it is done in the Handmade Hero web series.
+In short, the game is broken up into an executable part that is rewritten for every platform and a library file that gets loaded at runtime, containing the rest of the engine/game logic.

+The windows executable is compiled from the win32_platform.cpp.

 <img src="promo_data/Win32PlatformDemonstration.gif" width="800" />